hendrikschilling/FASP/README.md

 # Outlook / Future Work
 Big and small ideas for improving upon this pipeline.

-### fusion without a reference surface and improve flattening
+## fusion without a reference surface and improve flattening
 Currently the first surface used in vc_fill_quadmesh need to cover the whole inpainted area and guides the normal constraints, by comparing all supplied surfaces against each other (instead of just against the first) and fusing the normal estimates (need to optimize cause winding number can be slightly offset) more surface configurations could be fused.

-## reverse surface constraints
+## inverted surface constraints
 The model used in all surface optimizations above is to have an output surface and the quadmesh corners of this output surface have attached constraints, like the 2D location of that corner in a base surface or patch.
 This is not well behaved in some cases because the same underlying surface point can be referenced by different corners and corners can "wander" off the base surface.
 Instead keep geometry constrains on the output corners but for the surface relation invert the mapping and have the base surface corners reference the 2D surface location on the output surface.
 This should make the optimization more well behaved and avoids some geometric issues like hole closing an surface shrinking in the global optimization.

 ## winding constraints and annotations in 3D